-Broadcasting all this saddens me; but more upsetting is the fact that my article triggered a response that was completely unnecessary – the writers should have chosen another, and more relevant Forum.
-However, in light of their ‘concerns’, I feel a duty to now make mention of the matter, along with the following advice:
+Broadcasting all this saddens me; but more upsetting is the fact that my article triggered a response that was completely unnecessary in the context of my blog – the writers should have chosen another, and more relevant Forum.
+However, in light of their so-called ‘concerns’, I feel a duty now to make mention of the matter, along with the following advice:

-P.S.
-(2): To help maintain a sense of balance and some sort of sensible perspective on all this, I must add that I visited the Church during a morning period when, for the whole time I was there to gather material for my article, there was no one else present – stillness and peace was all around and I felt quite safe – Job Done!
+P.S: To help maintain a sense of balance and some sort of sensible perspective on all this, I must add that I visited the Church during a morning period when, for the whole time I was there, gathering material for my article, no other person was there.
+Stillness and peace was all around and I felt quite safe – Job Done!

 On the scenic north-east Norfolk coast road is the village of Bacton, Norfolk, England, better known these days for its gas terminal bringing in a vital source of energy.
 However, in medieval times it was a very different continental import which put this place on the map.
 On the edge of the village, leading to a modern farm, stands the gateway to Bromholm Priory, once a centre of pilgrimage for royalty and a place renowned for healing the sick and bringing the dead back to life.
 But for centuries the Priory has not simply been a spectacular ruin but one that has retained a hint at majesty long since claimed by time.
 It also holds a secret, one which concerns a holy relic, once said to be so powerful that it could raise the dead.
 But, before more is said on that, we must really go back to the very beginning of Bromholm Priory and to the William de Glanville (circa.
 1090 to +1135).